How does this medication work? What will it do for me?

 Thyroid disease: This medication may cause decreased thyroid gland function.
 If you have problems with your thyroid gland, apalutamide may make these problems worse.
 If you experience symptoms of underactive thyroid, such as unexpectedly feeling cold, depression, constipation, or fatigue, let your doctor know.
 If you have a history of thyroid disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Pregnancy: This medication is not intended to be used by women.
+Pregnancy: This medication is not intended to be used by people who could become pregnant.
 Apalutamide may cause harm to the developing baby and cause loss of pregnancy if the fetus is exposed to the medication.
-If you have a female partner who is or may become pregnant, it is important to use a condom, as well as a second effective method of birth control while receiving treatment and for 3 months after the last dose of apalutamide.
+If you have a partner who is or may become pregnant, it is important to use a condom, as well as a second effective method of birth control while receiving treatment and for 3 months after the last dose of apalutamide.

-Breast-feeding: This medication is not intended to be used by women.
+Breast-feeding: This medication is not intended to be used by people who could become pregnant.

 Children: The safety and effectiveness of using this medication have not been established for children.